Superconformal Quantum Mechanics and Growth of Sheaf Cohomology: Step 6: Asymptotic of the saddle point value

 We have $F_2$ - \eqref{approximate_riemann_sum_2} tends to zero.
 Due to the $(-1)^n$ \eqref{approximate_riemann_sum_2} can be written as a sum of $\delta^{-3},\delta^{-2},\delta^{-1},1, o(1)$ and there is no $\log(\delta)$ term because

 is smooth at $\delta = 0$.
 In summary the saddle point value $\exp(C(K,L)F(\tilde{\sigma}^+)$ equals:

-for some complex numbers $A_2,A_3,A_4,A_5$.
-The contribution from two balls are complex conjugate to each other.
+for some complex numbers $A_2,A_3,A_4,A_5$. {The two balls contribute complex conjugate saddle point values}.
 Hence we just need to take twice the real part.
-Absorbing the $(2\pi i)^{-4}$ into $A_5$ and the Jacobian into $A_4$ we finally obtain the desired conclusion (up to an overall factor of $2$ which can be absored into the exponential)
+Absorbing the $(2\pi i)^{-4}$ into $A_5$ and the Jacobian into $A_4$ we finally obtain the desired conclusion (up to an overall factor of $2$ which can be {absorbed} into the exponential)